avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 was actually caused by a different **lineage** (a genetically different subtype) of *V. cholerae* than the 7th pandemic.
 You can think of these different lineages as being different branches of the family tree of *V. cholerae*.
 We call the lineage that caused the 6th pandemic the **'Classical lineage'**.
-That is, the current pandemic, the 7th pandemic, is caused by the 7PET lineage of *V. cholerae*, which has the El Tor biotype, while the previous pandemic, the 6th pandemic, was caused by the Classical lineage of *V. cholerae* and had the Classical biotype.

 The Classical lineage of *V. cholerae* caused the 6th pandemic, which ended in 1923, and the Classical lineage has more or less died out since then and is very rarely seen nowadays (although a Classical lineage isolate from Ghana in 2010 was reported by `Adade et al 2022`_).